Neural Natural Language Processing for Long Texts: A Survey on Classification and Summarization: Document Classification

 where $T$ is the number of consecutive document segments, $L$ is the length of the document, $N$ is the number of layers. $\hat{\mathbf{H}}^{i}_{1:T} = [\hat{\mathbf{h}}^{i}_1;...;{\mathbf{h}}^{i}_T]$ is the concatenation of the $T$ cached hidden states initially derived in the skimming phase for the $i$-th layer.
 Thus, $\tilde{\mathbf{H}} \in \mathbb{R}^{(LTN) \times d}$ is the concatenation of all $\hat{\mathbf{H}}^{i}_{1:T}$ (one per layer), Thus, context from the entire document can be exploited in the retrospective phase in order to form the extended hidden state $\tilde{\mathbf{h}}^{n}_t$.

 This skimming architecture is incompatible with the recurrence mechanism from \cite{dai-etal-2019-transformer} and, due to its linear cost with regard to the number of layers, it may be prohibitive for long documents.
-To solve this, \cite{ernie-doc} ``flattens" the hidden state dependency from one-layer-downwards recurrence to same-layer recurrence, similarly to RNNs.
-Additionally, a novel, document-level task for self-supervised pretraining is introduced that is called ``Segment-Reordering Objective" (SRO).
+To solve this, \cite{ernie-doc} "flattens" the hidden state dependency from one-layer-downwards recurrence to same-layer recurrence, similarly to RNNs.
+Additionally, a novel, document-level task for self-supervised pretraining is introduced that is called "Segment-Reordering Objective" (SRO).
 It entails randomly splitting a long document into $m$ segments, shuffling them, then letting the Transformer reorganize them in order to learn their interrelations.
 After pretraining on both the MLM task and on SRO, ERNIE-Doc proved highly competitive in several long document analysis datasets for a range of tasks such as classification, question answering and key-phrase extraction.
+Figure \ref{fig::ERNIEDoc} depicts the modified recurrent mechanism of ERNIE-Doc, in comparison to that of basic Recurrent Transformers.